-In recognition of the issues plaguing Malaysians due to the ongoing lockdown, the government has announced a series of targeted aid to help Malaysians.
+In recognition of the issues plaguing Malaysians due to the ongoing lockdown, the government had announced a series of targeted aid to help Malaysians.

-The Prime Minister also announced automatic approval for everyone who wishes to take part in the moratorium programme for individual bank loans.
+An automatic approval for everyone who wishes to take part in the moratorium programme for individual bank loans was also included.
 All you have to do is apply and choose between full deferment for three months, or 50% payment for six months.
 No documentation will be needed as the deferral will be approved automatically by the government.

 Highlights of the PEMULIH package include;

 - Third phase of the Bantuan Prihatin Rakyat (BPR)